cwatson1998/cis-6730-hw-spin/announcement.md

   - flag slots (in `queue`) are used in order; and
   - starvation-freedom, i.e., a process that tries to enter the critical section will eventually enter (your LTL formula might need to manually refer to all threads one by one for checking starvation freedom, meaning that your code for checking it might not be parametric with respect to `NTHREADS`).

 Use `spin -run my_file.pml` (replacing `my_file.pml` with the name of your .pml file) to check that these three properties are satisfied.
 The `-run` option is shorthand for telling Spin to generate C code to verify your model, compile that code, and run that code.
 From our perspective, it just means "try to verify my model".
-S

 Check to see if you have any errors in the `spin` report.

 Spin might find state cycles in your program.
-If this error stems from unfair scheduling of processes, e.g., a process is never scheduled, you can safely suppress this error, by invoking `spin -run` with the `-f` flag, ensuring that every process will be scheduled always eventually.
+If this error stems from unfair scheduling of processes (perhaps a process is never scheduled) you can safely suppress this error by invoking `spin -run` with the `-f` flag.
+The `-f` flag stands for "weak fairness" and ensures that every process will be scheduled always eventually.
 It might help for part 3 to think about why a cycle is found.

 Use `spin -run -f my_file.pml`.
 Make sure that there are no errors in the `spin` report (your model meets the LTL spec).